NOOBHUMEA/number-guessing-game/README.md

 # 🎯 Number Guessing Game

-A beginner-friendly Python command-line game where the player tries to guess a randomly generated number between 1 and 100.
+Python-based game for beginners where the user attempts to guess a number that is randomly chosen by the computer within a range of 1 and 100.

-This project demonstrates fundamental Python programming concepts such as variables, data types, conditionals, loops, functions, lists, input validation, and the `random` module.
+This project illustrates some basic Python programming techniques including variables, data types, conditional statements, loops, functions, list, input validation, and the random module.

 ## ✨ Features